Roy Mustang: Reception

 Publications of manga, anime, and other media have commented on Mustang's character in both the manga and anime.
 While reviewing the first volume of the manga, Manga Life found that Mustang's character was more mature in the manga than in the anime.
 On the other hand, in the review from the first anime's last episodes, Lori Lancaster from Mania Entertainment enjoyed Mustang's relationship with Edward, comparing him to a "teasing and protective older brother".
 Sakura Eries from the same site noted that Mustang "steals the show" in Volume 10 of the manga, praising his fighting skills during his battle against Lust and Gluttony.
 Additionally, when Maria Ross was revealed in the same volume to be alive and that she was not killed by Mustang, Eries remarked on his work as leader, taking back her negative comments regarding Mustang when she thought that Mustang really killed her.
 These sub-plots were also commented by IGN's D. F. Smith, as they expanded Mustang's character much more than in the first anime series, where he had relatively smaller appearances.
 Lydia Hojnacki from PopCultureShock noted Mustang's character as one of the reasons she likes the series, noting his personality and relation with the Elric brothers.
 When he watched Fullmetal Alchemist the Movie: Conqueror of Shamballa, Anime News Network writer Theron Martin mentioned that when Mustang "makes his dramatic return in a cheer-out-loud moment", he remarked the audience "went wild at that point".
 In IGN's review of the same film, Jeremy Mullin commented that he wanted to see Mustang's counterpart from Germany, as several characters from the series had their counterparts, but then said "it does make it fun imagining what" he would be.
 David Smith from the same site cited his role and ambitions in the first anime series in the feature "Ten Things I Learned From Fullmetal Alchemist", which had comments on his flaws.

+In "Social Communication Hiromu Arakawa’s Fullmetal Alchemist: Stylistic Nuances of the Comic Book" I. Lenczowska refers to Mustang as a parallel to the Elrics due to how both refer to a close indvidiual whom they know for a long time; In Mustang's case it is Hawkeye as they met before the Ishvalan Civil War which heavily affected their personalities.